 - A1c blood test finds out the average of your blood glucose level over the past 2 or 3 months.

-- Fasting blood glucose test measures your blood sugar on an empty stomach where you can’t eat or drink anything for at least 8 hours beforehand, except for water.
+- A fasting blood glucose test measures your blood sugar on an empty stomach where you can’t eat or drink anything for at least 8 hours beforehand, except for water.

-- Oral glucose tolerance test (OGTT) checks blood glucose before and after 2 hours of you drinking something sweet to check how your body handles the sugar.
+- An oral glucose tolerance test (OGTT) checks blood glucose before and after 2 hours of you drinking something sweet to check how your body handles the sugar.

 Complications (Associated health problems)